syncfusion-content/uwp-docs/uwp/DataGrid/Merge-Cells.md

 ## Limitations

-Below are the limitation when using Cell Merging in SfDataGrid.
+Below are the limitation when using Cell Merging in Data Grid.

 1. Row selection is not supported.
 2. Heterogeneous rows can’t be merged.